-Laura Burress stated that she lived in the Tanglewood Neighborhood and was supportive of the zoning request.
-She expressed concern with the current traffic and congestion in the area.
+Laura Burress stated that she lived in the Tanglewood Neighborhood and was supportive of the rezoning.
+She expressed concern with the existing traffic and congestion in the area.

-Karen Yurconic addressed the City Council in support of the downzoning.
+Karen Yurconic addressed the City Council in support of the rezoning.
 She expressed concern with flooding and traffic issues in the area, as well as concerns for the wildlife being forced out.

-John Thornton addressed the City Council in favor of the zoning request.
+John Thornton addressed the City Council in favor of the rezoning.
 He expressed concern that an apartment complex would greatly reduce property values in the area.